ishpeeedy/obsidianNotes/README.md

 # obsidianNotes

 Updated using my phone

-After settings to auto commit and pul on startup
+After settings to auto commit and pull on startup

 After adding in my credentials and the token